On the $\mathcal{D}^+_J$ operator on higher-dimensional almost K\"{a}hler manifolds: Generalized Monge-Amp e re Equation on Almost K a hler Manifolds

 By the above theorem, there exists $u\in A_+$ such that $\mathcal{F}(u)=e^F$ and $\mathcal{F}(u)\omega^n=\omega(u)^n$.
 Then

-Hence, with Theorem \ref{diff map}, we have the following local existence result for the solution of the generalized Monge-Amp\`{e}re equation on the closed almost K\"{a}hler manifold $(M,g,\omega,J)$. \begin{theo} Suppose that $(M,g,\omega,J)$ is a closed almost K\"{a}hler manifold.
-Let $F\in C^{\infty}(M)$ satisfy
+Hence, with Theorem \ref{diff map}, we have the following local existence theorem for solution of generalized Monge-Amp\`{e}re equation on the closed almost K\"{a}hler manifold $(M^{2n},\omega,J,g)$. \begin{theo} Suppose that $(M^{2n},\omega,J,g)$ is a closed almost K\"{a}hler manifold.
+Let $F\in C^{\infty}(M,\mathbb{R})$ satisfying

 and